Editorial

 The new super highway will bring to an end the dreaded traffic jam on this busy road.

-This is extremely important due to the fact that economic development is often delayed by inadequate infrastructure.
+This is extremely important because economic development is often delayed by inadequate infrastructure.

-Poor roads, for example, lead to delay in delivery of important commodities – subsequently resulting in huge financial losses.
+Poor roads, for example, lead to delays in the delivery of important commodities – subsequently resulting in huge financial losses.

-In addition to delays in delivery, traffic jams also lead to many missed appointments and huge wastage of fuel.
-In fact some people have lost business opportunities worth millions of shillings for not catching up with appointments thanks to traffic congestion.
+In addition to delays in delivery, traffic jams also lead to many missed appointments and a huge waste of fuel.
+Some people have lost business opportunities worth millions of shillings for not catching up with appointments thanks to traffic congestion.

 When it becomes fully ready in March 2012, the Sh27 billion super highway will help link Kenya to Ethiopia, a major regional economy with close to 85 million people.
 This will increase business between the two countries and help expand the Kenyan economy.

-The highway will also save travelling time not just for commuters from Thika but further in Nyeri, Kirinyaga, Embu, Garissa and other parts of the vast northern Kenya.
+The highway will also save travelling time not just for commuters from Thika but further in Nyeri, Kirinyaga, Embu, Garissa, and other parts of vast northern Kenya.

 Update Note: April 14, 2012 – The completion of Thika Superhighway has been pushed to September, nine months past the initial deadline of December 2011.